Student Academic Integrity FAQ

 Your question assumes that innocent behavior can attract negative attention from instructors, and that may be true.
 To protect yourself from any suspicion of cheating, consider the following.

-- keep your eyes fixed firmly on your blue book or score sheet;
+- keep your eyes fixed firmly on your papers or score sheet;

 - don't take any unauthorized gear to the test site (e.g., study notes, textbooks, calculators);